-First things first, those looking to invest in futures will need to decide which exchanges they would like to utilize.
-Below, we outline three of the most popular options in the world for trading silver futures [for more commodity news subscribe to our free newsletter].
+First thing’s first, those looking to invest in futures will need to decide which exchanges they would like to utilize.
+We outline three of the most popular options in the world for trading silver futures.

-- Commodity Exchange: The COMEX, a member of the CME Group, offers exposure to a number of commodities with a focus on metals, including silver.
-The standard silver contract (which is also optionable) represents 5,000 troy ounces, though investors can also use the E-mini and QI miNY contracts which represent 1,000 and 2,500 ounces respectively.
-One benefit to these contracts is that they trade Sunday-Friday between the hours of 6:00 p.m. and 5:15 p.m (CST), meaning that investors can make a play for approximately 23 hours every day (there is a 45 minute break period between each day).
+- Commodity Exchange: The COMEX, a member of the CME Group, offers exposure to a number of commodities with a focuse on metals, including silver.
+The standard silver contract (which is also optionable) represents 5,000 troy ounces, though investors can also use the e-mini and QI miNY contracts, which represent 1,000 and 2,500 ounces respectively.
+One benefit to these contracts is that they trade Sunday to Friday between the hours of 6:00 p.m. and 5:15 p.m (CST), meaning that investors can make a play for approximately 23 hours every day (there is a 45-minute break period between each day).

-- Multi-Commodity Exchange: As of 2011, the MCX was ranked number one for silver trading as it offers two different contracts.
-The standard silver futures represent 30 kg and trade in March, May, July, September, and December.
+- Multi-Commodity Exchange: As of 2015, the MCX offers four different contracts.
+The standard silver futures represent 30 kg and trade in March, May, July, September and December.
 Silver M contracts are only available as launched and represent 5 kg of the precious metal.
+There is also the Silver Micro which represents 1 kg of silver and the Silver 1000 contract.
 The MCX is based in India so it may be a better option for investors outside of the U.S. or those looking to trade on an exchange beyond domestic borders.

 Common Silver Trading Strategies

 For those who choose to shy away from actual futures contracts themselves, there are still options available for trading.
 Perhaps the best alternative to outright owning the contracts is to utilize the iShares Silver Trust (SLV) which invests in physical silver.
-The fund trades more than 8.9 million times per day and is home to over $8.5 billion in assets.
-This ETF has returned a massive 104% in the trailing three years, making it a much more enticing buy.
+SLV is one of the best known silver ETFs on the market, but there are a number of other exchange-traded products that can offer profitable exposure to the precious metal.

 Further Resources and Reading